-We are accepting applications for Academic Year 2014 and 2015.
+We are accepting applications for Academic Year 2016 and 2017.

-III: Interview and Resident Selection
+III.
+Interview and Resident Selection

 Once all application materials are received, the Resident Selection Committee will review the documents and determine which applicants will be granted an interview.
 This is based on a combination of the following: transcript reports (grades, test scores), written communication skills (for example, the applicant's personal statement), post-graduate experiences, research experience, clinical experience, imaging experience, certification by a subspecialty board, advanced degrees, recommendation letters, and Dean's letters.
 Only a limited number of applicants will be interviewed (approximately 4 to 6 per available position).
 Interviews will be scheduled directly with the applicant, and every attempt will be made to find a time convenient for the applicant.
 UAB is not able to reimburse applicants for their travel expenses.
 Once granted, the interview will consist of sequential meetings with numerous faculty members and a tour of the department.
-Time is also set aside for lunch with the current Nuclear Medicine residents, so the applicant will have an opportunity to get a resident's perspective of the program, and ask questions they may be too intimidated to ask a faculty interviewer.
+Time is also set aside for lunch with available current Nuclear Medicine residents, so the applicant will have an opportunity to get a resident's perspective of the program and ask questions they may be too intimidated to ask a faculty interviewer.
 The interview day typically lasts from 8:30 AM to 2:30 PM.
 Following the interview, the Resident Selection Committee makes a recommendation to the nuclear medicine faculty.
 The faculty will then come to a consensus as to who will be chosen.

-The UAB Molecular Imaging and Therapeutics residency accepts residents outside of the national match.
+The residency accepts residents outside of the national match.
 Once an offer is made and accepted, the resident will receive a letter of intent.
 Contracts from the University will be sent as soon as they are available, usually in late spring, but is required to be at the UAB General Medical Education (GME) Office by July 1 or the first day of work.
 Residency positions are set for an academic year running July 1- June 30 of the following calendar year.
 We will accept off-cycle residents on a case-by-case basis, and as position availability and funding will allow.